The 50 Greatest Composers of All Time

-Who do today’s leading composers rate as the finest?
-We asked 174 of them that very question and here, in their own words, we present the fascinating results.
+Who are the best composers ever?
+We asked 174 of today’s leading composers that very question and here, in their own words, we present the fascinating results and who they think should be crowned the greatest composer of all time.

 ‘Making decisions concerning the “greatest” this or that is always problematic,’ replies composer Brian Ferneyhough, when BBC Music Magazine asks him to name his greatest five composers in history.
 And, to be fair, he has a point.
 Can one really compare figures who were writing music 800 years apart?
 Or weigh the intricate craftmanship of a two-minute piano piece up against the grand vision that goes into a four-hour opera?

-Nonetheless, when faced with the same question, Ferneyhough gamely named his top five – as did 173 other leading composers from across the globe.
+Nonetheless, when faced with the same question, Ferneyhough gamely named his top five greatest composers – as did 173 other leading composers from across the globe.

 To clarify things, we set out the criteria for greatness as follows: